lderougemont/JSatTrak/jsattrak/README.txt

 =====================
 changes to WWJ to make internal windows work: http://forum.worldwindcentral.com/showthread.php?t=12360&highlight=WorldWindowGLJPanel in (WorldWindowGLAutoDrawable.initDrawable()) comment line: this.drawable.setAutoSwapBufferMode(fals e);
 TerrainProfileLayer:  -- works now my bug reports and fixes are in the release!
 - Fix clipping plane problem:
-in AbstractView.java (gov.nasa.worldwind.view)  --  change the code to this:
+in View.java (gov.nasa.worldwind.view)  --  change the code to this:
 private static final double MIN_FAR_CLIP_DISTANCE = 10000000000d;
 THIS SHOULD BE FIXED in WWJ >v0.4.1 (see: http://issues.worldwind.arc.nasa.gov/browse/WWJ-9) I STILL WANT LIGHTING ADDED TO WWJ - SO I CAN SIMULATE sun/dark side of earth!!